 “There were a lot of reasons why I wanted to play tonight,” says the rugged Caps winger. “[It was] Hockey Night in Canada.
 And I had all my family from Saskatoon come up and a lot of friends from Harris [Saskatchewan].
 It was 30 or 40 people total.
 They drive all that way and you want to be in the lineup.
 When I found out this morning I was pretty energized about it.”

-Six Capitals have combined for 10 multiple-goal games in Washington’s last 11 games.
-Ovechkin, Fleischmann, Backstrom and Semin have two each and Eric Fehr
+Multiple Men – Six Capitals have combined for 10 multiple-goal games in Washington’s last 11 games.
+Ovechkin, Fleischmann, Backstrom and Semin have two each and Eric Fehr and Mike Green each have one.

 Nine Capitals have now combined for 26 two-goal games in the team’s 36 games this season, but no Cap has managed a hat trick yet.